sephorah/AREA/README.md

 Web Client: Provides a browser-based interface for users to create, manage, and interact with AREA workflows.
 Mobile Client: Allows users to interact with the platform on mobile devices, mirroring the functionality of the web client.

-## Team responsibilities

-### Backend
-Sephorah and Baptiste were responsible for developing the application server, handling user management, authentication, service integration, and all core functionalities.

-### Mobile client
-Yasmine has built the mobile application, ensuring user-friendly interaction with the application server and AREA setup on mobile devices.

-### Web client
-Ismaïel has worked on the web client, providing users with a responsive and accessible interface to manage their AREAs.

 ## Preview